 Additional Symmetry Procedures

-Not only can the affected breast be reconstructed, but the opposite breast can also be altered with a breast lift, breast reduction, or breast augmentation to achieve a better match to the newly reconstructed breast.
+Not only can the affected breast be reconstructed, but the opposite breast can also be modified with a breast lift, breast reduction, or breast augmentation to achieve a better match to the newly reconstructed breast.
 These procedures can be performed at the same time as your nipple-areola reconstruction to expedite the completion of your reconstruction.

 The Women’s Health and Cancer Rights Act passed in 1998 mandates insurance coverage for breast reconstruction in the United States, which includes the surgical intervention of the affected breast as well as the opposite breast for purposes of symmetry.